flexadecimal/personal_web/skills.markdown

 Apache Tomcat application that I wrote.
 ZIP files of this project can be provided upon request as this code resides in a private repository.

-Over the summer, while working in Massachusetts for Oak Bluff Public Library, I have replaced their aging reference PCs with low-cost custom Raspberry Pis equipped with restricted desktop environments and an open-source proxy (Privoxy).
+Over the summer, while working in Massachusetts for [Oak Bluff Public Library](https://oakbluffslibrary.org/), I have replaced their aging reference PCs with low-cost custom Raspberry Pis equipped with restricted desktop environments and an open-source proxy (Privoxy).

-I also have created

-# [extensive documentation and support material]
-# (TODO!
-You need to upload this!)

-on how to
-troubleshoot and maintain the system I had created.
+I also have created [extensive documentation and support material](/projects/#opac-library-reference-pc-replacement) on how to troubleshoot and maintain the system I had created.
 I was shortly contacted by Falmouth Public Library and replaced 12 of their PCs with Raspberry Pis!